tseaver/compoze/docs/commandline.rst

    Print more informative output.

-.. cmdoption:: -p, --path
+.. cmdoption:: -p PATH, --path=PATH

-   Default path for subcommand target.
+   Use ``PATH`` as the default path for subcommands.

 .. _compoze_fetch_options: